olincollege/celebrity-jet/README.md

 A python analyzer that looks for correlations between celebrity jet usage, influence and carbon impact on the planet.

+## Clone to local machine

+Please use git to clone this repository to your local machine.
+If you don't know how guide can be found [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

 ## Requirements

 This project runs in Python 3.1x.
 Please ensure that you have an appropriate